gilleslabs/learn-ansible/README.md

 # Vagrant learn-ansible

-Vagrant learn-oo-studio creates ready-to-go VM for [Ansible] (https://www.ansible.com/) evaluation/testing
+iVagrant learn-oo-studio creates ready-to-go VM for [Ansible] (https://www.ansible.com/) evaluation/testing

 The following is an overview of the ready-to-go VMs: